 Taxes.
 The big one, the one change that almost everyone knows about.
 At long last, you can file taxes jointly and reap the rewards, right?

 Well, not exactly.
-Marriage does, in fact, allow you to file taxes jointly.
+Getting married does, in fact, allow you to file taxes jointly.
 Whether you should is up to specifics of you and your spouses' finances.